 The post-war years saw the Commando deployed on operations to Palestine, Suez, Malaya, Aden and Cyprus.
 The Commando finally returned to the UK in 1967 after 24 years operational service abroad and moved to its current base in Arbroath in 1971.

-The circumstances of the death of Marine Almond are not known to this archive.Notes Unit shown as on AFM ROH.
+Marine Bernard Almond died in service, cause unknown to this archive.Notes Unit shown as on AFM ROH.
 His death was announced in Navy News issue Aug 1961, p10, with his unit shown as 41 Commando RM.

 Bugler Paul Baker died whilst deployed to Aden.

 Corporal Marc Birch died whilst deployed on operations with X-Ray Company, 45 Commando Group, Royal Marines.
 The company was conducting an operation alongside Afghan National Army troops to dominate areas posing a dangerous threat to British forces and the local Afghan population.
 Whilst acting as Second-in-Command of the Quick Reaction Force in support of a company operation, Corporal Birch was killed by a suspected enemy suicide bomber.

 George Leonard Bream, or 'Percy', as he was known in the Corps, was born on June 1st 1919 in the hamlet of Buckworth, Huntingdonshire.
 He was the middle son of a a family of six, his father being a farm labourer.
 After leaving school with a basic education he moved to his eldest sister's home in Luton where he at first worked as a market trader, and then in a gent's outfitters.
 In 1938 with talk of trouble in Europe he joined The Royal Marines.
 In 1944 he joined the newly formed 48RM Commando after successfully completing his training at the Commando Basic Training Centre at Achnacarry.